jgm/cheapskate/README.markdown

 Link references may occur anywhere in the document, even in nested list contexts.
 They need not be at the outer level.

-## Installing

-To build, get the Haskell Platform, then:

-    cabal update && cabal install

 ## Tests

 The `tests` subdirectory contains an extensive suite of tests,